Jamal Davis II

-Jamal Davis II (born July 9, 1995) is an American professional gridiron football defensive lineman for the Montreal Alouettes of the Canadian Football League (CFL).
-He has also been a member of five different teams in the National Football League (NFL); the Houston Texans, Indianapolis Colts, Miami Dolphins, Tennessee Titans, Cleveland Browns and Los Angeles Chargers.
+Jamal Davis II (born July 9, 1995) is an American professional football defensive lineman.
+He has been a member of seven teams in the National Football League (NFL); the Houston Texans, Indianapolis Colts, Tennessee Titans, Miami Dolphins, Green Bay Packers, Cleveland Browns and Los Angeles Chargers, and two teams in the Canadian Football League (CFL); the Montreal Alouettes and Hamilton Tiger-Cats.
 He played college football at the University of Akron.

-High school
+Early life

 Davis attended Canton McKinley High School.

 College career

 Davis played college football for the Akron Zips but sat out the 2016 season, as per NCAA transfer rules.
 Davis started in 12 games his junior season, earning him third-team All-MAC honors.
 He had 69 tackles, 15.5 for loss, and two sacks in 14 games (12 starts).
 Jamal participated in the 2019 NFL Combine.

 Professional career

 Houston Texans

-In April 2019, Davis signed as an undrafted free agent with the Houston Texans (NFL).
-In July 2019, Davis was moved to the active roster.
-In September 2019, Davis was released by the Texans.
+In April 2019, Davis signed as an undrafted free agent with the Houston Texans.
+On August 31, 2019, Davis was waived by the Texans.